 The Tongass Timber Reform Act

 Many things happened over the years.
-After the World War II, the Forest Service set up long-term contracts with 2 pulp mills.
-After lawsuits about who can cut and how much, the end result was that by the middle of the 1990s, they had removed more than half of the old growth timber.
+After World War II, the Forest Service set up long-term contracts with 2 pulp mills.
+After lawsuits about who can cut and how much, the end result was that by the middle of the 1990s, they had removed more than half of the old-growth timber.

 The Road-less Initiative

 There is another issue which is very important that is the roads.
 Roads are valuable because they connect the local communities and enable the visitors to move around.
 Visitors who come for trekking, fishing, hunting, and recreation.
 But roads were constructed mainly for the movement of timber cut through native forests and were primarily loose rock filled with soil.